TWBug/GoldCardHenge/content/application/_index.en.md

 2. Make an entry list along with your passport pages to show that each time you go back to China, Macau, and Hong Kong is within 30 days in these four years. (dates and entry stamps are required.)

    Please refer to [article 7 of Enforcement Rules for the Act Governing Relations Between the People of the Taiwan Area and the Mainland Area ](https://law.moj.gov.tw/ENG/LawClass/LawAll.aspx?pcode=Q0010002)

+* If you choose to apply as a Hong Kong citizen, you will be required to give up your other citizenship.
+You must give up your foreign citizenship according to Article 4 of Laws and Regulations Regarding Hong Kong & Macao Affairs, the "Hong Kong Residents" as used herein refers to persons who qualify for permanent residency in Hong Kong and who do not hold a travel document other than a British (Overseas) passport or a Hong Kong passport.
+However, if you apply as a foreign citizen, you would only have to sign an affidavit stating that you will only use the designated passport you chose to enter Taiwan.
 {{< /note >}}

 {{< note title="3" >}}